CMY-K/CMY-K.github.io/_pages/about.md

 </div>

 <div style="text-align: justify;">
   📮 Although I am still in the exploration stage, I am always open to discussions and collaborations!
-Feel free to contact me.
+Feel free to <a href="mailto:mingyuchen8248@gmail.com">contact</a> me.
 </div>